HeainLee/python-for-data-science/README.md

 # python-for-data-science
-various examples of python3 example for data science
+various examples of python3 for data science